jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_1_Quiz.md

 - [ ] None of the above

 Feedback: Correct!
 Be careful with --input, because that is a valid flag that controls the shape of the input.

+#### 5. What model optimizer flags do you need to set for enabling model-level optimizations?

+- [ ] --enable
+- [ ] --enable_optimizations
+- [ ] --model_optimizations
+- [x] `No flag is needed`

+Feedback: Correct!
+Optimizations are enabled by default, so no need to specify anything.